 Before telegraphs, telephones, and email, people who wished to communicate with others over distance had to write a letter.
-Imagine being stuck in quarantine and having to wait for a letter to arrive, rather than the immediate communication of phone and email.
 But letters are important historical treasures that have helped historians develop a picture of the daily lives of those who wrote them.
 Phone conversations are instantly lost, and telegraphs were generally short missives.
 Letters, however, give an in-depth look at how people were living and what they were feeling.

 Letter from Evelina V. Throop to her aunt Mrs. Frances P. Lupton, 1828 (Cayuga Museum Collection)